You can bring a new musical to the stage!

 If you live in the San Francisco Bay Area and are a musical fan, you know that some of the biggest hits have started with workshop performances here in our theatre community.
 We have a large community of musical theatre creatives living and working here.
 With incubators like PlayCafe’s successful showcase program, Musical Cafe, there is also now a fledgling pipeline for those works to start their development journey without the resources the big theatres have.

 Spare Stage is very pleased to be taking one of the musicals showcased at Musical Cafe in 2016 and giving it the next step in development with 6 workshop performances in November and December.
 These performances will provide you the audience – the musical theatre loving audience – a chance to give the creative team your impressions and feedback.
 Just being in the audience helps the team know important information about how well certain moments work or don’t.
 Your direct feedback is even more invaluable.

 These performances will include live accompaniment with a 4 piece, some lighting, sound, costume, and prop elements, and will be staged and performed off book.

-Spare Stage is planning our shows for the next season and we need your help.
+Spare Stage needs your help.
 While we are working on getting grants, we have some challenges because we have been on hiatus and our budget is so small, we don’t currently qualify for most of them.
-Personal loans can only cover so much and ticket sales won’t cover all expenses, especially the ones that have to be paid long before the first ticket would be sold, like venue rental deposits.
+Personal loans can only cover so much and ticket sales won’t cover all expenses, especially the ones that have to be paid long before ticket sales, like venue rental deposits.

 Other production costs (scripts, publicity, props, costumes): $1,200